kgateway-dev/kgateway/test/kubernetes/e2e/features/validation/README.md

 ## Overview
 The validation feature is a suite of tests that validate the behavior of the validation webhook with invalid configurations.
-The tests are run against a Gloo Edge installation with the validation webhook enabled with different settings.
+The tests are run against a Gloo Gateway installation with the validation webhook enabled with different settings.

 The validation webhook settings are controlled by the `validation` field in the `settings` CRD and on the `validation` helm field.
 This includes values: